TinkerTools/poltype2/README.md

 * Ensure that the residue labels for ligand are labeled as ``LIG``.
 * Launch the jupyter notebook ``jupyter-notebook Protein-Ligand-Interactions.ipynb``
 * Input your complexed PDB name into variable ``ligandreceptorfilename``
-* Run the cell and the output from BINANA interaction profiler is shown.
+* Run the cell and the output from BINANA interaction profiler and ProLif is shown.

 ### Protein Input Preparation